RedisLabs/spark-redis/doc/dataframe.md

 +-----+---+
 ```

-If they `key.column` option was used for writing, then it should be also used for reading table back.
-See [Specifying Redis key](#specifying-redis-key) for details.
+If the `key.column` option was used for writing, then it should be also used for reading table back.
+See [Specifying Redis Key](#specifying-redis-key) for details.

-To read with a Spark SQL:
+To read via Spark SQL:

 ```scala
 spark.sql(